Spencer B. Akin: Military career

 Akin was commissioned as a second lieutenant of infantry in September 1910.
 Promoted to first lieutenant in July 1916 and captain in May 1917, he served as a temporary major from February 1918 to May 1920 during World War I.

 In July 1920, Akin was permanently promoted to major and transferred to the Army Signal Corps.
 He was promoted to lieutenant colonel in August 1935 and colonel in August 1939.

 Sent to the Philippines in 1941, Akin became chief signal officer under General MacArthur.
 He received a temporary promotion to brigadier general in December 1941.
-He was awarded the Distinguished Service Cross for his actions during the Japanese invasion of the Philippines.
+He was awarded the Distinguished Service Cross for his actions during the Japanese invasion of the Philippines, the citation for which reads:

 He escaped with MacArthur from Corregidor to Australia in March 1942.
 There he became Chief Signal Officer, GHQ, Allied Forces in the Southwest Pacific Area and helped to establish Central Bureau to coordinate Allied signals intelligence.
 Akin also equipped a flotilla of small vessels like Argosy Lemal as radio relay stations.

 Akin declined to remain behind a desk in Australia, earning one Silver Star during the December 1942 invasion of New Guinea and a second one in 1944.
 He received a temporary promotion to major general in November 1943.
 Akin was made an honorary commander of the Order of the British Empire in 1945.

 After the war, Akin was reduced in rank to brigadier general in May 1946.
 On 1 April 1947, he became the Army's chief signal officer and received a permanent promotion to major general.
 Akin retired from active duty on 31 March 1951.